scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 Here is how some popular Python NLP libraries represent spans:

-* *spaCy* :cite:`spacy` has a Python class ``Span`` that represents a range of tokens.
+* *spaCy* :cite:`spacy` has a Python class named ``Span`` that represents a range of tokens.
 The locations of these tokens are stored inside the class ``Doc``.
 The
   ``__getitem__`` method of ``Doc`` returns instances of the class ``Token``, which encodes the location of the token as a beginning character offset and a length in characters :cite:`spacy-api`.
-* *Stanza* :cite:`DBLP:journals/corr/abs-2003-07082` has a Python class ``Span`` that represents a range of *characters*.
-Information about the tokens that are contained within the character range are stored in the ``tokens`` property of the ``Span`` as objects of type ``Token`` :cite:`stanza-src`.
-These classes ``Span`` and ``Token`` are different from the ``spaCy`` classes of the same names.
+* *Stanza* :cite:`DBLP:journals/corr/abs-2003-07082` has a Python class also named
+  ``Span`` that represents a range of *characters*.
+Information about the tokens that are contained within the character range is stored in the ``tokens`` property of the ``Span`` as objects of type ``Token`` :cite:`stanza-src`.
+These classes, ``Span`` and ``Token``, are different from the ``spaCy`` classes with the same names.
 * ``nltk`` :cite:`Loper02nltk:the` models text as a Python list.
-The elements of the list can be Python strings or tuples, depending on the stage of processing.
-Spans over tokens are represented by slices of the list.
-  Character location information is not generally available :cite:`10.5555/1717171`.
+Depending on the stage of processing, the elements of the list can be Python strings or tuples.
+Spans over tokens are represented by slices of the list, and information about character locations is generally not available
+  :cite:`10.5555/1717171`.
-* ``transformers`` :cite:`wolf2020huggingfaces` does not generally model spans, instead leaving that aspect up to the user.
-One exception is the library's ``TokenClassificationPipeline`` class, which has a method ``group_entities`` that returns a Python dictionary for each entity.
+* ``transformers`` :cite:`wolf2020huggingfaces` does not generally model spans; instead it leaves that choice up to the user.
+One exception to this policy is the library's ``TokenClassificationPipeline`` class, which has a method ``group_entities`` that returns a Python dictionary for each entity.
 The fields ``start`` and ``end`` in this dictionary hold the span of the entity, measured in